Tick off that Peruvian Amazon Rainforest bucket listing on a gourmet (and adventure-filled) luxury riverboat.

 Rates for 2016 Delfin II Cruises start at $3,200 per person for 4 days/3 nights, including transfers, all meals, and select beverages.

 You’ll fly into the bustling jungle city of Iquitos and transfer in a private coach to Delfin’s embarkation port in Nauta, where the sleek, three-story river vessel awaits.
-After cruise orientation, you’ll get a preview of Delfin’s culinary prowess on your first dinner acclimate to your suite before an exhilarating, action-packed three days in the Amazon.
+After cruise orientation, you’ll get a preview of Delfin’s culinary prowess on your first dinner to acclimate to your suite before an exhilarating, action-packed three days in the Amazon.
 You can also contact us to plan your entire Amazon adventure and just enjoy!

 Photos: Delfin Amazon Cruises